-Additionally, the Group expects to continue to source its financing during the development of its biosimilar products from new and existing out-license contracts with customers.
-In light of these conditions and events, along with those noted in Note 1.4, management evaluated whether there is substantial doubt about the Group's ability to continue as a going concern for at least one year after the date that the consolidated financial statements are issued.
-Based on the cash on hand, funding received, and projected future cash flows, management concluded that the Company has the ability to continue as a going concern for at least one year after the date that the consolidated financial statements are issued.
+Additionally, the Group expects to continue to source its financing during the development of its biosimilar products from existing out-license contracts with commercial partners.
+In light of these conditions and events management evaluated whether there is substantial doubt about the Group's ability to continue as a going concern for at least one year after the date that the consolidated financial statements are issued.
+Based on the cash on hand, funding received, and projected future cash flows, management concluded that the Group has the ability to continue as a going concern for at least one year after the date that the consolidated financial statements are issued.
+As such, the consolidated financial statements have been prepared on a going concern basis

-As such, the consolidated financial statements have been prepared on a going concern basis.
 However, although management continues to pursue these plans, there is no assurance that the Group will be successful in obtaining sufficient funding on terms acceptable to the Group to fund continuing operations, if at all.
 If financing is obtained, the terms of such financing may adversely affect the holdings or the rights of the Group's shareholders.
 The ability to obtain funding, therefore, is outside of management's control and is a material uncertainty that may cast significant doubt upon the Group's ability to continue as a going concern.